Rep. C. Scott Franklin Buys Novo Nordisk A/S (NYSE:NVO) Shares

 Representative C. Scott Franklin (R-Florida) recently bought shares of Novo Nordisk A/S (NYSE:NVO).
-In a filing disclosed on April 11th, the Representative disclosed that they had bought between $15,001 and $50,000 in Novo Nordisk A/S stock on March 27th.
-The trade occurred in the Representative’s “FIDELITY TRADITIONAL IRA” account.
+In a filing disclosed on April 11th, the Representative disclosed that they had bought between $1,001 and $15,000 in Novo Nordisk A/S stock on March 27th.
+The trade occurred in the Representative’s “FIDELITY ROTH IRA” account.

 Representative C. Scott Franklin also recently made the following trade(s):